pjeby/quick-explorer/README.md

 &nbsp;

-But wait, there's more: a **quick-preview mode** that makes previewing lots of notes super easy, with no mousing and no popups overhanging the file list: you can just keep hitting the PgDn key to page through the contents of all the notes in a folder, as quickly as if they were pages in a notebook or scrolling through single giant document:
+But wait, there's more: a **quick-preview mode** that makes previewing lots of notes super easy, with no mousing and no popups overhanging the file list: you can just keep hitting the PgDn key to scroll through the full contents of every note in a folder, as quickly as if they were pages in a notebook, or as scrolling through a single giant document:

 &nbsp;